 My latest enchilada project found inspiration in a single bottle of beer.
 An orphan from a six-pack that hubs had bought.
 Blue Moon Cappuccino Oatmeal Stout to be exact.
 I popped the top of this wonderful Colorado brew featuring fresh coffee, rich cocoa and oatmeal.
 I almost found myself wanting to drink it from the bottle instead of pouring it over the pork roast sitting in the bottom of my Dutch oven.
 I’m not a beer drinker but my promise to explore our vast inventory of Colorado Brew Pubs was renewed after catching a whiff of this one.

 This Beer Braised Pork Enchilada Verde is a great dish over which to unwind and catch up with friends this winter.
 It’s creamy, savory, full of flavor with just enough spicy pizazz.
-I used Las Palmas Hot Green Chile Enchilada Sauce and was impressed its flavor and consistency.
+Homemade is always better, you can make a double batch of this Homemade Roasted Tomatillo Salsa for the verde topping. or I’ve used Las Palmas Hot Green Chile Enchilada Sauce and was impressed its flavor and consistency.
 It wasn’t too hot for us at all…absolutely perfect for these enchiladas.

 - 1 2-3 pound pork loin roast